lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 - Reduce risk issues from of home-grown process management systems
   - Security, Zombie processes, unknown failures
 - Specifying implementation details of each component
-- Specifying how a CNF should be split into individual micro services
+- Specifying how a CNF should be split into individual microservices

 ## **Proposal**